ekinbulut/HomeLibrary/README.md

 # LibraryOS Service-Oriented Application

-This project is a service oriented application which has no dependicies on UI.
+This project is a service oriented CRM application which has been built on Senseframework.
+This project contains both host and client application and their tier developments.

 Project consist of several layers.